rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
+    Identify potential obstacles or challenges in reaching your goals.
+    - Time & money.
+As I have familial obligations, I don't know how much free time I can dedicate to learning another language whilst also working full-time.

-    - Consider strategies to overcome these challenges.
+    Consider strategies to overcome these challenges.
+    - I will create a schedule with my husband whereby I dedicate time to focusing on learning other software languages and skills whilst he handles child-care and household duties.

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
     - Include networking, mentorship, or educational opportunities.

-### Submission

-- To complete this submission you will need to use this template and complete Parts 1 to 5.
-- Note this reflection Template is a guide to help prompt your reflections in each section.
-- You will fill in your reflections for each seciton under Parts 1 to 5.
-- Change the name of your forked CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01 repository to reflect your Student Number, ClassCode, Group Name and Name.
-- You will then submit a link to your renamed CDV01 GitHub repo to the CDV01 Project Tab on the LMS.